 - Company shipped wrong product size

 - Customer did not receive the item/order

 - No tracking number provided by the supplier

 - Tracking info incorrect/unable to track

-Every supplier on Oberlo Supply is plugged into Dispute Management and will be automatically notified when you report a problem or request a refund.
+Every Oberlo Verified supplier is plugged into Dispute Management and will be automatically notified when you report a problem or request a refund.
 This opens up a dialogue between the merchant – you – and the supplier.